NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 ### 2. Metrics for overheating ###

-The **peak cooling load** and the **seasonal cooling requirement** correlate well when compared for different window specifications, orientations and glass ratios.
+Our analysis shows that the **peak cooling load** and the **seasonal cooling requirement** correlate well when compared for different window specifications, orientations and glass ratios.
 Figure 2 compares these two metrics for the various combinations examined in this study.
 Generally, increases in peak load are accompanied by increases in seasonal cooling requirement, and vice-versa.
-However, the results from the typical and passive solar scenarios show that in some cases, reductions in peak cooling load can be accompanied by increases in seasonal cooling requirement.
+However, the results from the typical and passive solar scenarios show that, in some cases, reductions in peak cooling load can be accompanied by increases in seasonal cooling requirement.
 These observations are limited to the typical design and passive solar scenarios, and only when the windows are equipped with high-gain (SHGC 0.51) windows.

 | Figure 2: Correlation between peak cooling load and seasonal cooling requirement, by scenario |
 | :----------------------------------------------------------: |